 While not exhaustive, the information below provides a snapshot of key findings in our most recent reporting.
-Student loans are highly cyclical in nature so figures should be compared year over year whenever possible.
+Student loans are highly cyclical in nature.
+As a result, figures generally should be compared year over year whenever possible.
+However, due to the unprecedented nature of changes resulting from the CARES Act, cyclical comparisons may not provide meaningful comparisons for this period.

 Outstanding Loan Portfolio Overview